 With most small-business cards, it’s your personal credit on the line, not that of your business.
 So using the card does not create or develop a credit file for your business.

 In addition, small-business cards lack important protections that consumer cards have.
-The Credit CARD Act of 2009 applies only to consumer cards, which means your business card can still be hit with fees and rate hikes that would be illegal for your personal plastic.
+The Credit Card Accountability, Responsibility and Disclosure (Credit CARD) Act of 2009 applies only to consumer cards, which means your business card can still be hit with fees and rate hikes that would be illegal for your personal plastic.

 So even if a particular business credit card has advantages — such as enabling you to track business expenses separately — you could be sacrificing consumer protections to get them.